cc2qe/vawk/README.md

                           a few additional features.
 The INFO field can be split using the I$ prefix and the SAMPLE field can be split using the S$ prefix.
-For example, I$AF prints the allele frequency of a variant and S$NA12878 prints the entire SAMPLE field for the NA12878 individual
+For example, I$AF prints the allele frequency of each variant and S$NA12878 prints the entire SAMPLE field for the NA12878 individual for each variant.

                           The SAMPLE field can be further split based on the keys in the FORMAT field of the VCF (column 9).
 For example, S$NA12877$GT